KeremAR/DevOps-Cheat/CLOUD/AWS/Observability-tasks.md

     *   Click on the alarm name and view the graph.
 You will see the blue line (CPUUtilization) has clearly risen above the red dotted line (the 60% threshold).

 This confirms that all components are working together correctly.

+---

+## Task: Managing Instance State with Lambda and EventBridge Scheduler (CLI Method)

+*This task demonstrates how to create a serverless scheduler using EventBridge to trigger a Lambda function that starts and stops EC2 instances.
+The entire process must be completed using the AWS CLI, and success depends on passing the correct input payload to the Lambda function.*

+### Step 1: Task Analysis & Strategy

+The core objective is to configure two existing EventBridge rules (`...-start` and `...-stop`) to trigger a Lambda function.
+The key challenge is to provide the correct input to the Lambda so it knows *what* to do (start or stop) and *which* instances to target.
+The lab explicitly states "refer to the Lambda code to find out the input format" and limits us to "two moves."

+The strategy is as follows:

+1.  **Inspect the Lambda Function's Expected Input:** The first step is to understand what payload the Lambda function expects.
+We can't see the code directly via a simple CLI command, but based on the lab description and standard practice, we can infer the following:
+    *   The function performs a specific "action".
+Therefore, the input JSON must contain an `action` key.
+    *   The function targets specific instances.
+The lab mentions instances tagged with `managed: yes`, implying the Lambda code filters instances based on this tag.
+    *   Therefore, the required input payload is a simple JSON object: `{"action": "start"}` for the start rule, and `{"action": "stop"}` for the stop rule.

+2.  **Define the "Two Moves":** A "move" is a resource update.
+The lab requires configuring both the schedule and the target.
+We will accomplish this by first setting the schedule for each rule, then setting the target and its specific input.
+The two conceptual moves are the complete configuration of the "start" mechanism and the "stop" mechanism.

+### Step 2: Execution via AWS CLI (PowerShell)

+The following PowerShell commands were used to execute the task.
+It is assumed the AWS CLI has been configured with the provided credentials.

+1.  **Define Variables and Get Lambda ARN:**
+    *   First, we define variables for the known resource names.
+Then, we fetch the full ARN of the Lambda function, which is required to set it as a target.
+    ```powershell
+    # Define resource names from the lab description
+    $startRuleName = "cmtr-zdv1y551-eventbridge-lesm-event_rule-start"
+    $stopRuleName = "cmtr-zdv1y551-eventbridge-lesm-event_rule-stop"
+    $functionName = "cmtr-zdv1y551-eventbridge-lesm-lambda"

+    # Get the full ARN of the Lambda function
+    $functionArn = (aws lambda get-function --function-name $functionName --query "Configuration.FunctionArn" --output text)
+    Write-Host "Lambda Function ARN: $functionArn"
+    ```

+2.  **Configure the "Start" Rule and Target (Move 1):**
+    *   First, we define the schedule for the start rule using a CRON expression.
+This example sets it to run at a specific time.
+    *   Second, we set the Lambda function as the target, ensuring we configure it to pass a constant JSON input.
+    *   **A) Set the schedule for the START rule:**
+        ```powershell
+        aws events put-rule --name $startRuleName --schedule-expression "cron(45 12 * * ? *)" --state ENABLED
+        ```
+    *   **B) Create `start-target.json` file:** Create a file named `start-target.json` with the following content.
+Replace the placeholder with your actual Lambda ARN.
+        ```json
+        [
+          {
+            "Id": "1",
+            "Arn": "PASTE_YOUR_LAMBDA_FUNCTION_ARN_HERE",
+            "Input": "{\"action\": \"start\"}"
+          }
+        ]
+        ```
+    *   **C) Apply the target configuration from the file:**
+        ```powershell
+        aws events put-targets --rule $startRuleName --targets file://start-target.json
+        ```

+3.  **Configure the "Stop" Rule and Target (Move 2):**
+    *   We repeat the process for the stop rule, setting a different schedule and input.
+    *   **A) Set the schedule for the STOP rule:**
+    ```powershell
+    aws events put-rule --name $stopRuleName --schedule-expression "cron(50 12 * * ? *)" --state ENABLED
+    ```
+    *   **B) Create `stop-target.json` file:** Create another file named `stop-target.json`, using the same Lambda ARN.
+        ```json
+        [
+          {
+            "Id": "1",
+            "Arn": "PASTE_YOUR_LAMBDA_FUNCTION_ARN_HERE",
+            "Input": "{\"action\": \"stop\"}"
+          }
+        ]
+        ```
+    *   **C) Apply the target configuration from the file:**
+    ```powershell
+    aws events put-targets --rule $stopRuleName --targets file://stop-target.json
+    ```

+### Step 3: Verification

+The primary way to verify this task is to check the logs generated by the Lambda function after the scheduled times have passed.

+1.  **Navigate to CloudWatch Logs:**
+    *   In the AWS Management Console, navigate to the **CloudWatch** service.
+    *   In the left pane, click **Log groups**.
+2.  **Find the Lambda Log Group:**
+    *   In the filter box, search for the log group associated with the Lambda function: `/aws/lambda/cmtr-zdv1y551-eventbridge-lesm-lambda`.
+3.  **Check the Log Streams:**
+    *   Click on the log group name.
+    *   Inside, you will see one or more log streams, ordered by time.
+    *   After 12:45 UTC, you should see a log stream containing an event payload of `{"action": "start"}` and log messages indicating the function attempted to start the instances.
+    *   After 12:50 UTC, you should see another log stream with an event payload of `{"action": "stop"}`.
+If you see a `KeyError: 'action'` in the logs, it means the custom input was not correctly passed to the Lambda target.
+You can fix this by editing the rule's target in the EventBridge console and setting the "Input" to "Constant (JSON text)".
+4.  **(Optional) Check EC2 Instance State:**
+    *   You can also navigate to the **EC2** dashboard around the scheduled times and observe the state of the managed instance (`i-023b45e3f05350df0`) to confirm it starts and stops as expected.